AJO Ambulance Services

 Ajo Ambulance, Inc. began operations in 1991 with one ambulance, loaned to the community by the Arizona Department of Health Services, and two Basic EMTs.
-Twenty years later Ajo
+Twenty-six years later Ajo

-Ambulance employs 17 paramedics, 27 basic EMTs and support personnel.
-The service operates seven trucks daily and averages 3000 calls per year.
+Ambulance employs 17 paramedics, 27 basic EMTs, and support personnel.
+The service operates six trucks daily and averages 3000 calls per year.

 Sells Indian Hospital, provides primary, emergency, and in-patient care for members of the Tohono O'odham Nation.
 Most Tohono O'odham patients are initially taken to this facility.
 Ajo Ambulance has five stations on the Tohono O’odham Nation.
-Station 2 is located at the Santa Rosa Boarding School complex; Station 3 is located at San Simon, Station 5 is located in the Hickiwan Desert Trails RV Park, Station 6 is located at Lower Covered Wells in Gu Achi District, and our newest station is located in the village of Jack Rabbit 20 miles north of Casa Grande, Az.
+Station 2 is located in the community of Santa Rosa; Station 3 is located at San Simon Health Center in the Staff Housing, Station 5 is located in the Hickiwan Desert Trails RV Park, Station 6 is located at Lower Covered Wells in Gu Achi District, and our newest, Station 7, is located in the village of Jack Rabbit 20 miles north of Casa Grande, Az.
 All of the Stations on the Nation are staffed by paramedics.

 For more information please call us at 520-387-5154.
 For questions about Billing please ask for our Billing Department.

 AHCCCS Eligibility - Gail Valenzuela - 520-387-3047